robert-gaines/fleetdm-sync/README.md

-# fleetdm
+# fleetdm-sync
-FleetDM GitOps Repository
+Manage FleetDM queries and policies
+- An alternative to the recommended git ops configuration approach